AwalaApp/specs/rs018-algorithms.md

 This document aims to reflect industry best practices as of 2019, and is expected to be replaced eventually to reflect future developments.
 One change that can be anticipated is the exclusive use of Elliptic Curve Cryptography (ECC) for asymmetric key cryptography once support for the recommended curves is widespread.

+## RSA Key Constraints

+Implementations MUST support 2048-bit RSA keys.
+They SHOULD also support 3072-bit and 4096-bit RSA keys.
+RSA keys with fewer than 2048 bits MUST NOT be supported.

 ## Required and Recommended Algorithms

 Each supported algorithm is accompanied with its corresponding Object ID (OID) when available, as required by the [Cryptographic Message Syntax (CMS)](https://tools.ietf.org/html/rfc5652), which is extensively used in Relaynet.